maximchouinard/cloudinary-ui-extension/README.md

 Check you have the [requirements](../README.md#requirements) needed to use extensions.

+You must have:
+ * Cloud name
+ * Preset name

+Optional:
+  * Cloudinary Account

 ## Local development

 Start a local server, changing the port if needed: